 To replace coffee, matcha is the best candidate (stimulant).
 If your goal is to avoid caffeine, chooseube.

-tasteube compared to matcha ?
+How does ube taste compared to matcha ?

-How to avoid matcha bitter
+How to avoid bitter matcha ?

 Use water at 70–80°C, sift the powder, and avoid overdosing.
 Good matcha is balanced: bitterness should not be overpowering.